arorakanav/arorakanav/README.md

 - 👋 Hi, I develop solutions using JavaScript , Typescript, Python3, PHP, C#, Java, C, and C++.
 Undergrad in Information Technology with a focus on Software Engineering & Artificial Intelligence.
 Experienced in building scalable full-stack web applications.
-I am a team player who takes ownership.

 - 📫 How to reach me arora.kanav@pm.me
 ## Projects